TechViz/data-collector/README.md

-# Monada Analytics
+# Tech Viz

-This repository containing the code for the _Mônada Analytics_'s frontend
+This repository containing the code for the _Tech Viz Data Collector_'s frontend

-A link to the production software can be found [here](http://analytics.monada.tech/).
+A link to the production software can be found [here](http://techviz.me/).

 ## What technologies does this use?